nikopartanen/komi-path-dataset/README.md

 The studies in which these materials have been used are:

-> Niko Partanen & Riku Erkkilä: (Accepted.)
+> Niko Partanen & Riku Erkkilä 2022.
 Cases denoting path in Komi: Semantic, dialectological and historical perspectives.
-Linguistica Uralica.
+Linguistica Uralica LVIII, 2.
+DOI: https://dx.doi.org/10.3176/lu.2022.2.01

 > Niko Partanen & Riku Erkkilä 2020.
 Dialectal variation in the path-coding cases in Komi.
 In: Permistika 18.
 Dialekty i istorija permskix jazykov vo vzaimodeĭstvii s drugimi jazykami.
 Sbornik statej.
 Iževsk.